A season of inflation

 The household consumer spending index, which the Fed uses to set its inflation target, jumped 6% year-on-year in January, according to the average estimate from a Bloomberg survey of Feds. economists.
 The index ‘core’which excludes food and fuel, is expected to rise 5.2%.

-Less than a month before the next meeting of the Fed’s monetary policy committee, a stronger-than-expected rise in the price index could lead the US central bank to raise its key rate by half a point.
+Less than a month before the next meeting of the Fed’s monetary policy committee, a stronger-than-expected rise in the price index might lead the US central bank to raise its key rate by half a point.
 The consumer price index rose more than expected in January, with strong increases in the prices of goods and services. »

 It’s inflation or death.
 Either the Fed keeps recklessly spinning the billboard or it tightens monetary policy, in which case you can say goodbye to the bubble economy.